kyro46/ilIRTEvaluations/README.md

 * Specific value

 ### Credits ###
-* Development by Christoph Jobst for etstat version 1.1.2 running in ILIAS 5.2
+* Development by Christoph Jobst for etstat version 1.1.2+
 * OpenCPU by Ooms, Jeroen.
 (2014).
 The OpenCPU System: Towards a Universal Interface for Scientific Computing through Separation of Concerns.
 [LINK](https://arxiv.org/abs/1406.4806)